Electrical ,Electronics and Embedded

 Rule Or Constraint Checking Capabilities

-instinctively compares the design of a PCB with industry benchmarks or company rules, highlighting the violations or issues which could affect performance or the manufacturability of the PCB.
+Instinctively compare the design of a PCB with industry benchmarks or company rules, highlighting the violations or issues that could affect performance or the manufacturability of the PCB.

 Manufacturing Export Capabilities